Is your financial strategy keeping pace with your life?

 Funds are generally inaccessible until your child turns 18, when the account converts into a traditional IRA.

-While some details may still change, this guide explains what is known about Trump accounts today and how it compares with other investment options.
+While some rules may continue to evolve, this guide explains eligibility, steps involved in opening an account and how it compares with other investment options.

 A Trump account is a new investment account specifically for children created as part of the One Big Beautiful Bill Act.
-The official name is a "530A IRA," but most people will call it a Trump account.
+The official name is a "530A IRA."

 In simple terms, a Trump account is a tax-deferred retirement account that’s intended to start in childhood: